hogaur/hogaur.github.io/_posts/2020-11-06-learning-clojure.markdown

 phrases: 'life gojek tech life@gojektech clojure functionalprogramming recursion'
 type: BlogPosting, NewsArticle, Person, Organization, Hackathon, Brand, Atlas, Guide, Clojure, FunctionalProgramming
 section: 'Life'
-description: 'A step-by-step guide to get started with application development in Clojure Programming Language'
+description: 'A step-by-step guide to getting started with application development in Clojure Programming Language.'
 ---

-*A step-by-step guide to get started with application development in Clojure Programming Language*
+*A step-by-step guide to getting started with application development in Clojure Programming Language.*

-In the previous blog, we learnt the fundamentals of Clojure programming language.
+In the previous blog, we learned the fundamentals of Clojure programming language.
 We also got used to the interactive Clojure development using the REPL and performed some basic operations in the REPL.
 In this blog, we will continue to learn by doing.
-Coz, says Yoda -
+Because, says Yoda -

 <div style="text-align:center">
 <img src="yoda-clojure.jpeg" />